Stochastic Graphon Games with Jumps and Approximate Nash Equilibria: Introduction

 \section{Introduction}

-The study of mean field systems with homogeneous interaction dates back to the work of Boltzmann, Vlasov, McKean, and others (see e.g., \cite{applebaum2011nonlinear, mckean1967propagation, kac1959probability}).
-The theory of mean field games (MFG), introduced by Lasry and Lions in~\cite{lasry2007mean} and Huang, Caines, and Malham'e \cite{huang2006large, huang2007large}, has attracted considerable attention and been extensively studied in recent decades; see, in particular, the recent book \cite{carmona2018probabilistic} and references therein.
-As both large $n$ player and limiting models are quite tractable, the MFG theory has developed a diverse and broad range of applications.
-However, despite some MFG models incorporating heterogeneity in individual characteristics, the framework for MFG theory remains largely confined to games with homogeneous interactions, where all players are symmetrically exchangeable.
+The study of mean field systems with homogeneous interaction dates back to the works of Boltzmann, Vlasov, McKean, and others (see e.g., \cite{applebaum2011nonlinear, mckean1967propagation, kac1959probability}).
+The theory of mean field games (MFG), introduced by Lasry and Lions in~\cite{lasry2007mean} and Huang, Caines, and Malham\'e in \cite{huang2006large, huang2007large}, has attracted considerable attention and been extensively studied in recent decades; see, in particular, the book {\red \cite{carmonabook1}} and references therein.
+As both {\red large $n$ player games and limiting models are rather} tractable, the MFG theory has developed a diverse and broad range of applications.
+However, despite some MFG models incorporating heterogeneity in individual characteristics, the framework {\red of the} MFG theory remains {\red mainly} confined to games with homogeneous interactions, when all players are symmetrically exchangeable.

-The study of stochastic games on large networks presents significant challenges, as various $n$ player networks may yield different limits when $n$ approaches infinity, particularly in the context of games on sparse networks (see, for example, \cite{feng2020linear, case2021lacker}).
+The study of stochastic games on large networks presents significant challenges, as various $n$ player networks may yield different limits when $n$ {\red goes to} infinity, particularly in the context of games on sparse networks (see, e.g. \cite{feng2020linear, case2021lacker}).
 Analyzing games on large networks or those with heterogeneous interactions often relies on a tractable limiting (continuum) model, which can, in turn, offer insights into large finite games.

-Recently, the use of graphons has emerged as a model to analyse heterogeneous interaction in mean field systems and heterogeneous game theory, see in particular \cite{coppini2020weakly,caines2020graphon,caines2021graphon}.
-Graphons have been developed by Lov\'asz et al., see e.g.~\cite{lovasz2012, borgs2008convergent, borgs2012convergent}, as a natural continuum limit object for large dense graphs.
-Essentially, a graphon is a symmetric measurable function $G: I^2 \rightarrow I$, with $I:=[0,1]$ indexing a continuum of possible positions for nodes in the graph and $G(u,v)$ representing the edge density between nodes placed at $u$ and $v$.